 - Supporting arguments

-- Planning and introducing presentations
+- Planning and organising presentations

-- Speaking from notes
+- Speaking with or without notes

-- Academic style and register
+- Academic style and register for speaking

 Scope and syllabus